-In Year 7, all students learn French which is taught in forms.
-Students also choose between German and Mandarin; there are parallel Mandarin sets for beginners and for the students who have already learnt Mandarin at Eltham College Junior School.
+In Year 7, all students learn Latin in forms.
+Additionally, students choose two more languages to study from French, German, Mandarin or Spanish.
+There are parallel Mandarin sets for beginners and for the students who have already learnt Mandarin at Eltham College Junior School.

-In Year 8, students choose any three from the five languages on offer (including Latin); this may mean continuing to study the languages chosen in Year 7, or taking the opportunity to begin to study Spanish.
-All students continue with their chosen languages until the end of Year 9.
+In Year 8, students choose any three of the four languages they have studied in Year 7, and continue with those languages through until the end of Year 9.

 The IGCSE courses begin in Year 10, when all students must study at least one Modern Language, although a good number opt to study two.